timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-03-02
+# Objectives for Today 2021-03-03

-- Generating marketing ideas and creating an attack plan.
 - Research twitch / YouTube influencers for racing games.
+- Writeup a script for the development log for the Feb. devlog.

 **Evening**

-- Finishing level design on the two levels from yesterday.
+- Continue polish, bug fixing and wrapup of the game.

 **Purpose**